Ghanaian Lady Involved In Galamsey Slams Critics In Video: "Can You Give Me GH¢500 A Day?"

 Ghanaians protest against galamsey

-Illegal mining, known in the local parlance as galamsey, has become an issue of great concern, following its devastating impact on the country's water bodies and land resources.
+Illegal mining, known in local parlance as galamsey, has become an issue of great concern, following its devastating impact on the country's water bodies and land resources.

 Recently, the Ghanaian Youth hit the streets to protect against the menace.
 There have also been several calls for the current administration to take measures to halt the menace.